Bursitis Treatment at Back to Mind in South Florida

 Anyone can suffer from bursitis but adults with the following risk factors are more susceptible to inflammation of the bursae:

 Bursitis may take several months to heal correctly without proper treatment.
-Neglecting to visit your chiropractor for treatment of bursitis could lead to accumulation of scar tissue, worsening pain and stiffness.
+Neglecting to visit your chiropractor for treatment of bursitis could lead to accumulation of scar tissue, worsening pain, and stiffness.
 Prompt chiropractic for bursitis is essential for removing the risk of complications that could allow bursitis to severely reduce your quality of life.

 Chiropractic adjustments to help restore normal biomechanics and relieve pressure on knee joints is the recommended chiropractic treatment for knee bursitis.
 In addition, your chiropractor will show you how to do rehabilitative exercises to enhance joint forces.
 Active Release Technique (ART) is also useful for reducing pressure on inflamed bursae.

-The goal of chiropractic for bursitis of the shoulder is to eliminate inflammation and restore functioning of the shoulder joint.
+The goal of chiropractic for bursitis of the shoulder is to eliminate inflammation and restore the functioning of the shoulder joint.
 This will help greatly reduce the amount of shoulder pain you are experiencing.
-Modalities such as a chiropractor’s adjustments, massage therapy, rehabilitative exercises and ART are effective for reducing inflammation and pain without medications or surgery.
+Modalities such as a chiropractor’s adjustments, massage therapy, rehabilitative exercises, and ART are effective for reducing inflammation and pain without medications or surgery.

 Shoulder bursitis may be accompanied by inflammation of tendons (tendinitis) lying next to the bursae.
 A symptom of should bursitis and tendonitis is feeling “pinching” aches and pains if you move your elbow away from your body.